tomahg/Gulla.Episerver.AutomaticImageDescription/doc/attributes/AnalyzeImageForTags.md

 - **IList&lt;LocalizedStringList&gt;:** A list of tags, in one or more languages.

 **Parameters**
 - **languageCode:** Passing a parameter from the TranslationLanguage-class, you may choose between about [60 different languages](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/language-support).
 Optional.
 English is default.
-Combined with `IList<LocalizedString>` or `IList<LocalizedString>` you can use the language code `TranslationLanguage.AllActive` to get translations for all active languages in your Episerver site.
+Combined with `IList<LocalizedString>` or `IList<LocalizedString>` you can use the language code `TranslationLanguage.AllActive` to get translations for all active languages in your Episerver site, or provide a comma separated list of language codes.

 **Example**